mike-ward/mike-ward.github.io/_posts/2006-08-29-10-tips-for-protecting-yourself-at-hot-spots.md

 ---
 layout: post
-title:  10 Tips for Protecting Yourself at Hot Spots
+title: '10 Tips for Protecting Yourself at Hot Spots'
 ---
 Wi-Fi hot spots have become ubiquitous at cafe's, airports, restaurants, and other public location.
 In fact, more and more cities are creating hot spots that blanket entire metropolitan areas.